bgeo-gis/mapproxy-docker/README.md

   ]
 bbox: [601843, 8128564, 747781, 8208982]
 ```
-In this last part you should only change the `srs` and `origin` if necessary.
+In this last section change the `srs` and `origin` if needed.

-With all these changes, now we can build the docker containers.
-From the `/docker` directory, run:
+To build the containers, from the `/docker` directory run:

 ```sh
 docker compose up -d --build